“Critical Flash Poetics” in Yeshe: A Journal of Tibetan Literature, Arts and Humanities, November 2024

 Love Letters from Golok was honored with a 2019 Provost Faculty Achievement Award at the University of Colorado Boulder.

-Participants in the AAS Bhutan Panel in Denver on Friday, March 22, 2019 (from left to right): Amy Holmes-Tagchungdarpa, Sonam Nyenda, Kalzang Dorjee Bhutia, Tsering Shakya (guest), Sonam Kinga, Tshering Om Tamang, and Holly Gayley.
+Participants in the Bhutan Panel at the Association of Asian Studies (AAS) in Denver on Friday, March 22, 2019 (from left to right): Amy Holmes-Tagchungdarpa, Sonam Nyenda, Kalzang Dorjee Bhutia, Tsering Shakya (guest), Sonam Kinga, Tshering Om Tamang, and Holly Gayley.

 Select Conference Presentations, Fall 2018 to Summer 2019